One Day Trip to Florence from Rome | The Ultimate Guide

 The ornate facade of the Florence Cathedral, a highlight on a one day trip to Florence from Rome, features intricate marble patterns, arched windows, and detailed sculptures.
 The bell tower rises on the right with colors of green, pink, and white contrasting against a clear blue sky.

-If there’s one place that everyone thinks of when someone mentions Florence, it’s the breathtaking Cathedral of Santa Maria del Fiore, “Florence Duomo”.
+If there’s one place that everyone thinks of when visiting Florence, it’s the breathtaking Cathedral of Santa Maria del Fiore, otherwise known as the “Florence Duomo”.

 The Cathedral of Santa Maria del Fiore is the third-largest church in the world and has the world’s largest masonry dome.
-As a fun fact, the man who designed and built this cathedral had no previous architectural training.
-When there was a competition for who would get to build the dome, Filippo Brunelleschi won over the judges by making an egg stand on a table… How crazy is that??😅
+As a fun fact, the man who designed and built this cathedral had no previous architectural training

 Despite his lack of architectural training, Brunelleschi created an absolute wonder of a church.
 So much of a wonder that today’s architects don’t know how to replicate it.
 The architectural style of the 13th-century cathedral is both Gothic and Renaissance.
 However, the style of the cathedral’s façade we see today is neo-Gothic and dates back to the 19th century.